 Students who have earned fewer than 93 credit hours, and whose permanent address is further than 60 miles away from campus, must reside in Methodist University Housing.
-If a student elects to move offcampus during the first week of classes, the student will not be assessed any charges for room.
+If a student elects to move off campus during the first week of classes, the student will not be assessed any charges for room.
 After this period, the student will be assessed 25% of the total room charges during the second week of classes, 50% during the third week, and 75% during the fourth week of classes.
 No reduction in cost is available after the fourth week of classes.
-Meals (cafeteria) charges will be prorated on a weekly basis from the first day of classes through the last date of occupancy.
+Meal (cafeteria) charges will be prorated on a weekly basis through the last date of occupancy.
 Residence hall dues will not be prorated.